gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_of_specific_ada_features.rst

          for I in Cr_Var2'range loop
             Cr_Var2 (I) := -1;
          end loop;

-.. _Aggregates_with_non-static_bounds:
+.. _Aggregates_with_nonstatic_bounds:

-Aggregates with non-static bounds
+Aggregates with nonstatic bounds
 ---------------------------------

 If the bounds of the aggregate are not statically compatible with the bounds